-The reduction to unit group requirements is essential for this merging step.
-Since each unit group contributes at most one center, merging several such groups into a single color class simply enforces the selection of exactly one center among all points in the merged class.
-In contrast, if one were to apply color coding directly to the original instance with general upper bound requirements, merging two groups with bounds would require determining an appropriate bound for the merged group.
-As these upper bounds may be large (e.g., $\Theta(n)$) and depend on the unknown optimal solution, it is not clear if we can efficiently guess the correct requirement bound of the merged group w.r.t. to some fixed optimal solution.
+The reduction to unit group requirements is essential for this step.
+Since each group contributes at most one center, merging groups preserves feasibility by enforcing the selection of exactly one center per color class.
+In contrast, applying color coding directly to groups with general upper bounds would require determining appropriate bounds for the merged groups, which depend on the unknown optimal solution.

-By derandomizing the above procedure, we generate $2^{O(k)}$ colorful instances and guarantee that at least one of them has optimal cost equal to that of the fair $k$-center with outliers instance.
-Thus, although the initial reduction produces many groups, \fpt\ time enables us to compress the instance down to exactly $k$ groups without losing optimality.
+By derandomizing this procedure, we generate $2^{O(k)}$ colorful instances, one of which preserves the optimal cost of the original instance.
+Thus, \fpt\ time allows us to compress the instance to exactly $k$ groups without losing optimality.
 Consequently, it suffices to design an \fpt\ approximation algorithm for the colorful problem.